Oahu with Kids: Honolulu, North Shore, and Everything In Between

 Day Five: Drive to the North Shore.
 Morning at Sharks Cove or Turtle Bay.
 Garlic shrimp lunch at Giovanni's.
 Shave ice at Matsumoto's.
 Stop at Dole Plantation on the way back if the kids want to do the pineapple maze.

 If you have more time, consider a day trip to Kailua and Lanikai on the windward side.
 Lanikai Beach is consistently rated one of the most beautiful beaches in the world, and the kayak trip to the Mokulua Islands is a fantastic adventure for families with older kids.
+Just don't put your shave ice down on the sand at Lanikai.
+The chickens there will absolutely take it from your hand.
+I am not making that up.

 Final Thoughts

 Oahu is one of those rare destinations that truly has something for everyone in the family.
-Whether your kids are building sandcastles in Waikiki, marveling at the history of Pearl Harbor, snorkeling with sea turtles at Hanauma Bay, or dancing at the Polynesian Cultural Center, they are going to fall in love with this island.
+Whether your kids are building sandcastles in Waikiki, marveling at the history of Pearl Harbor, snorkeling with sea turtles at Hanauma Bay, or dancing at the Polynesian Cultural Center, they're going to fall in love with this island.

 We did.
 And we never left.